9 St. Augustine Sites Where History and Culture Collide

 Cathedral Basilica of St. Augustine

-Known as America’s first parish, Cathedral Basilica of St. Augustine welcomes visitors to tour and pray in the church.
+Known as America’s first parish, Cathedral Basilica of St. Augustine welcomes visitors to tour and pray.
 The cathedral represents Catholic architecture, faith and practices, with a story dating over 450 years.
 In 2015, the cathedral was renovated to reflect its Spanish origins and showcase intricate design, statues, and art.

 Castillo de San Marcos